 1 Asian pear, peeled (or you can substitute 2 kiwi)

 1 bunch scallions, chopped

 Get the largest bowl you have and put a layer of galbi at the bottom.
 Sprinkle a generous amount of sugar.
 Layer more galbi and sprinkle more sugar.
 Continue layering and sugaring until you’ve run out of galbi.
 Let sit for a few hours until the galbi starts to soften and release juices.
-Grind up the garlic and onions in a food processor or bullet mixer until it’s roughly pureed.
+Grind up the garlic, onions, and pear in a food processor or bullet mixer until it’s roughly pureed.
 (You can also chop it very very very finely with a knife, but that takes forever.)
 Then pour the sesame oil, soy sauce, and garlic/onion mixture all over the sugared galbi.
 Take a gloved hand and mix it all up so that everything is incorporated.
-Grind the pear until thickly pureed and mix in.
 Finally, add the chopped scallions.
-Cover and let sit a few hours or overnight in the fridge.
+Cover and let sit at least a few hours or overnight in the fridge.
 Remove from fridge and let the meat rise to room temperature.
 Grill until well done.
 Galbi is best eaten well done — even a little crisp on the thinner edges.
 Garnish with sesame seeds and more chopped scallions, and….
 Enjoy!